Conference / Pre-accounts planning 2024

 Speakers

-Martin Linton / assistant director of financial services , Whittington Health NHS Trust
+Martin Linton / Assistant director of financial services , Whittington Health NHS Trust

 B. IFRS 17 – a beginner’s guide